-Private companies are becoming increasingly complex with regards to their ownership structure.
+Private companies are becoming in complex with regards to their ownership structure.
 We find that ownership interests of companies are no longer concentrated in one or two shareholders.
 With the advent of private equity funds, mezzanine funds, numerous estate, and trust structures, there are now many more investors in private companies who must demonstrate that they are acting in the best interest of their own shareholders or trust beneficiaries regarding a proposed transaction.

 Companies, both publicly traded and privately held, routinely depend on key advisors to help avoid and manage risk.
 However, public companies have understood that the engagement of independent advisors is necessary.
 Private company owners with a controlling interest have historically not found it necessary to hire outside financial advisors to provide a fairness opinion on a proposed transaction.
 Given the current litigation environment, privately held companies are increasingly willing to accept the cost of a fairness opinion as “insurance” to help protect against potential deal-related litigation.